 All Visiting Scholars receive a Penn Law email address (firstname.lastname@example.org) that forwards to their personal or work email account (e.g. Gmail).
 We do not provide full email accounts, we only provide a forwarding address.

 For more information, visit the Adjuncts: Email Forwarding Account page.

 Our classrooms are well equipped.
-In order to use the technology, please submit media requests via the Course Portal.
+In order to use the technology, please submit media requests via Canvas.

 For more information, visit the Scheduling Recordings and Media Guide.